apache/airflow/BREEZE.rst

     :align: left
     :alt: Disk space OSX

-- **Performance of WSL 2** :
+- **WSL 2 Filesystem Performane** :
-    * Accessing the host Windows filesystem comes with a performance penality, it is therefore reccomended to do all development on Linux filesystem.
+    Accessing the host Windows filesystem comes with a performance penality, it is therefore reccomended to do all development on Linux filesystem.
+    E.g. Run `cd ~` and create a development folder in your Linux distro home.

+- **WSL 2 Memory Usage** :
-    * WSL 2 can consume a lot of memory under the process name "Vmmem".
+    WSL 2 can consume a lot of memory under the process name "Vmmem".
 After shutting down Breeze you may want to do the following:
-       1. On the Linux distro clear cached memory: `sudo sysctl -w vm.drop_caches=3`
+      * On the Linux distro clear cached memory: `sudo sysctl -w vm.drop_caches=3`
-       2. If no longer using Docker you can quit Docker Desktop (right click system try icon and select "Quit Docker Desktop")
+      * If no longer using Docker you can quit Docker Desktop (right click system try icon and select "Quit Docker Desktop")
-       3. If no longer using WSL you can shut it down on the Windows Host with the following command: `wsl --shutdown`
+      * If no longer using WSL you can shut it down on the Windows Host with the following command: `wsl --shutdown`

+- **Developing in WSL 2** :
+    You can use all the standard command line utilities to develop on WSL 2.
+    Further VS Code supports developing in Windows but remotely executing in WSL.
+    If VS Code is installed on the Windows host system then in the WSL Linux Distro you can run `code .` in the root directory of you Airflow repo.

 Docker Images Used by Breeze
 ----------------------------